flyisland/gitaly/doc/transactions.md

 ### Integration

 Transactions integrate largely transparently with the rest of Gitaly.
 The integration is done through plugging in a gRPC interceptor that wraps each RPC call into a transaction.
-The interceptor implementation can be found [here](https://gitlab.com/gitlab-org/gitaly/-/blob/7c0f925b3df33c77de8c124b5f89447a13da3059/internal/gitaly/storage/storagemgr/middleware.go#L97).
+The interceptor implementation can be found at
+[this location in the codebase](https://gitlab.com/gitlab-org/gitaly/-/blob/7c0f925b3df33c77de8c124b5f89447a13da3059/internal/gitaly/storage/storagemgr/middleware.go#L97).
 On a high level, the interceptor:

 - Extracts the repositories the RPC is operating on from the request based on the annotations in the protobuf schemas.
 - Begins a transaction against the target repository.